systematically-design/tokenScript-Documentation/src/docs/01-getting-started/01-introduction.md

 ### Visualizations
 See your scales come to life with interactive visualizations that help you understand relationships and make decisions.

-## Getting Started
+## Next Steps

-To get started with Systematically:
+Ready to start using Systematically?

-1. **Quick Start** - Write your first TokenScript DSL code and see it compile
+- **Quick Start** - Write your first TokenScript DSL code and see it compile
-2. **Using Systematically** - Learn the interface and features
+- **Using Systematically** - Learn the interface and features
-3. **Creating Tokens** - Learn to create different types of tokens
+- **Creating Tokens** - Learn to create different types of tokens
-4. **Language Reference** - Complete TokenScript DSL syntax guide
+- **Language Reference** - Complete TokenScript DSL syntax guide

 ## Example: Your First Design System